 Active Pharmaceutical Ingredients

-The drug discovery process ends when one lead compound is found for a drug candidate, and the process of drug development starts.
+The drug discovery process gets narrowed when one lead compound is found for a drug candidate, and the process of drug development starts.

-Once a lead compound is found, drug development begins with preclinical research to determine the efficacy and safety of the drug.
+Once a lead compound is found, preclinical phase of drug development begins with in vivo research to determine the efficacy and safety of the drug.
 Researchers determine the following about the drug:

 Preclinical trials test the new drug on non-human subjects for efficacy, toxicity, and pharmacokinetic (PK) information.
 These trials are conducted by scientists in vitro and in vivo with unrestricted dosages.